Random spanning forests, Markov matrix spectra and well distributed points

 The restriction of summing over $y\notin S$ can be removed, since $1/q(y)=0$ for $y\in S$.
 Hence \eqref{GeneralHittingRoots} holds and \eqref{HittingRoots} readily follows when $q(x)\equiv q>0$.
 The proof of \eqref{ConditionedHittingRoots} follows by an analogous computation. \end{proof}

-Note that the r.h.s. of \eqref{HittingRoots} and \eqref{ConditionedHittingRoots} is uniform in the starting point $x$.
+Note that the r.h.s. of \eqref{HittingRoots} and \eqref{ConditionedHittingRoots} is independent of the starting point $x$.
 This latter observation allows to answer the questions in the introduction.
-In fact, no matter of the geometry of the graph and the weights we are considering, we can take random subsets $R=\rho(\Phi)$ with law ${\mathbb P}_q(\cdot||\rho(\Phi)|=m)$ and the formula in equation \eqref{ConditionedHittingRoots} says that the hitting times do not dependent on the starting point $x$.
+In fact, no matter the geometry of the graph and the weights we are considering, we can take the random subset $R$ of ${\cal X}$ which is given by the root set of a random forest with law ${\mathbb P}\left(\cdot \big||\rho(\Phi_q)|=m\right)$, and the formula in equation \eqref{ConditionedHittingRoots} says that the hitting times do not dependent on the starting point $x$.

-To practically obtain a sample from $\nu_q$ with approximately $m \leq n$ roots when $L$ has only real eigenvalues, one can use Wilson's algorithm and play with the parameter $q$ as follows (see Figure \ref{yo}).
+To practically obtain a sample from $\nu_q$ with approximately $m \leq n$ roots when $L$ has only real eigenvalues, one can use Wilson's algorithm and play with the parameter $q$ as follows.
 If $q$ is such that